call-nick/SuperSimpleIniEditor/README.md

  You can see all the examples of using in example.cpp.

  What function do and return you can see in comment in iniEditor.h

+ You can use it absolutely free.
+(I haven’t read the license names yet).